mjp0044/Intertidal-copepod-Tigriopus-californicus-displays-multilevel-variation-in-tolerance-to-extended-bou/README.md

+#  on the phenotypic response to hypoxia by an intertidal copepod

 # Instructions for utilizing scripts and data sheets.

 Each R script will have the required .csv files listed at the start of the script when you open it up in R. The scripts and required .csv files are saved as individual files in this repository.